Young Londoner’s experiences are shaped by the world in which they live and the places where they spend time their time.

 What happens if I turn a property down?

-If you turn down a property the local authority or housing association who offered the property will not generally offer you another one.
+If you turn down a property the local authority or housing association that offered the property will not generally offer you another one.

 What kind of property will I get?

 All landlords should offer a property with the same number of bedrooms as your current property.
-Properties may vary in size and type, for example it may be a flat not a house, it may be smaller than your current property, and rent and secure tenancy type may differ.
-Property offers will often be on an estate as this is the social housing stock which exists in London.
+Properties may vary in size and type, for example, it may be a flat, not a house, it may be smaller than your current property, and rent and secure tenancy type may differ.
+Property offers will often be on an estate as this is the social housing stock that exists in London.